slw07g/pyenumhost/README.md

 # pyenumhost
-A tool to pilfer useful information from Windows and Linux endpoints.
+A tool to pilfer useful information from Windows, Linux, and macOS endpoints.